liferay/liferay-docs/discover/portal/articles/05-document-management/08-using-liferay-sync-desktop.markdown

 ## Using Your Local Sync Folder [](id=using-your-local-sync-folder)

-Once Sync is configured and running, any files you add or modify in your Sync folder are automatically uploaded to your portal.
-File changes by other users are also downloaded to your Sync folder.
-You should note that if you delete a file in your Sync folder, it's also deleted from the portal and other clients.
+Once you configure and run Sync, Sync automatically uploads any files you add or modify in your Sync folder to your portal.
+Sync also downloads any file changes by other users to your Sync folder.
+Note that if you delete a file in your Sync folder, Sync also deletes it from the portal and other clients.
 You should therefore use **extreme caution** when deleting files in your Sync folder.
-If you accidentally delete a file, not all is lost!
+If you accidentally delete a file though, not all is lost!
 The file can still be recovered from the portal's Recycle Bin, which is enabled by default.
-Note that if the portal or site administrator has disabled the Recycle Bin, recovering the file isn't possible.
+Note that if the portal or site administrator has disabled the Recycle Bin, recovering deleted files isn't possible.

 +$$$